 Eat right, exercise, create a stress management plan and consider taking adaptogen herbs.
 Let me share a bit more…

 1. Eat Right!
 Eat Clean!

 A nutrient-dense way of eating, the Fertility Diet, fuels the systems of the body.
 Eating according to our Fertility Diet guidelines will help to ensure you are getting a variety of whole foods that the body needs for fuel and optimal health.
-Foods that are low in nutrients and high in ingredients that cause inflammation and free radical formation stress body systems and decrease reproductive health.
+Avoid foods that are low in nutrients and high in ingredients that cause inflammation and free radical formation, stress body systems, and decrease reproductive health.

 2. Exercise Daily!

 Get in some moderate exercise – walking, jogging, swimming, bike riding, Fertility Yoga – for at least 30 minutes per day.
 In relation to fertility and adrenal health, daily exercise oxygenates the blood by increasing circulation within the body and reproductive system and enhances the release of endorphins that make us feel better.
 Endorphin release provides stress relief and helps to improve one’s outlook on life.
 Daily exercise is a great way to support detoxification and weight management as well.

 Stress is the #1 reason for adrenal fatigue.
 Ask yourself, “Do I have a way of managing stress right now?”
 Examples are – reading a book to escape for an hour, or taking a long bath, calling a trusted friend, etc. These offer short-term stress relief, which is necessary, but consider also learning a practice (or several) that will provide the deep level of relaxation and emotional healing required to quiet down stress hormones.

 For those facing infertility stress, I find tips in the following articles to be extremely helpful: